 What does the University spend the SSAF money on?

-The University expect to collect $4.93 million in SSAF fees in 2018.
+The University expects to collect $5 million in SSAF fees in 2020.
 To find out how the university is spending this money, click here.

 USASA is committed to spending every dollar received from the SSAF Grant on services and activities that enhance the student experience.
 As we are run independently to the university, we maintain permanent and casual staff (including current students) and our own elected student board – Your elected Student Representatives decide where to spend your money.